alexellis/minio-kv/README.md

-# minio-kvp
+# minio-kv

-minio-kvp is a thin layer to store JSON objects and binary blobs in a Minio object storage server with a GET/PUT interface over HTTP.
+minio-kv is a thin layer to store JSON objects and binary blobs in a Minio object storage server with a GET/PUT interface over HTTP.
 For more on Minio, checkout https://minio.io

 ### Usage: